 Do you suffer from a whirling, spinning or dizziness feeling?
 If so you are not alone, it is reported that up to 50% of adults will experience dizziness at some point.
 There are many causes for dizziness, one of these is benign paroxysmal positional vertigo (BPPV), which is a condition of the inner ear.
 We can assess for this using the Hallpike-Dix test.
 This helps us to determine if your inner ear is the cause of the dizziness.
 If this is the case then the Epley Manoeuvre can be simply performed by our trained health professional.
 In most cases this quickly resolves the symptoms.
 Commonly, with BPPV, people will complain of dizziness when turning over in bed, looking up, looking down or laying down.
 This spinning feeling may be accompanied with nausea/vomiting and falling.
 Here at the Iveson Clinic we are proud to have health professionals fully trained in the assessment and treatment of BPPV.
 Call to make your appointment today on 01787...

 As we all start to enjoy longer days and increased levels of activities, there is a tendency to overdo things and thus suffer with increased levels of back pain.
+And whenever I had spells of back pain, I used to resort to the miraculous effects of CBD oil.
+Now, I’ve heard a lot of common misconceptions about high cbd cannabis oil, which, to me, hold no weight.
 The AACP (Acupuncture Association of Chartered Physiotherapists), recommends the use of acupuncture as a treatment for patients with low back pain.
 Our physiotherapists at the Iveson Clinic, may often use this treatment in conjunction with ‘hand’s on’ treatment, advice and exercise.
 Acupuncture treatment is especially cost effective when it is delivered by a physiotherapist as part of the management plan.
 Evidence concludes that acupuncture will assist in reducing low back pain.
 With less pain, back exercises can be engaged more rapidly.
 Acupuncture may also mean less analgesic medication is required.
 Acupuncture works by stimulating the brain and central nervous system to release natural pain relieving hormones , such as Endorphin.
 The affects of acupuncture treatment can last up to six months and result in a reduction of pain and thus an improved quality of life....